lnihlen/lnihlen.github.io/_posts/2018-08-18-portland-trip-2.md

 Portland has an embarrassment of riches in that it has two great stores, [Control Voltage](http://controlvoltage.net/) and [Modular 8](http://modular8.com).
 Compare to the Bay Area, which has one that I know of, and Los Angeles which only one as well.
-In terms of synths stores per capita
+In terms of synth stores per capita
 Portland is crushing it!